gbouras13/plassembler/README.md

 4. Plassembler can be used as a quality control to check if your short and long reads come from the same sample - if plassembler results in many non-circular contigs (particularly those that have no hits in PLSDB), it is likely because your read sets do not come from the same isolate!
 5. As of v 0.1.4, you will get information whether each assembled contig has a similar entry in [PLSDB](https://doi.org/10.1093/nar/gkab1111).
 Especially for common pathogen species that are well represented in databases, this will likely tell you specifically what plasmid you have in your sample.
 * Note: Especially for less commonly sequenced species, I would not suggest that that absence of a PLSDB hit is necessary meaningful, especially for circular contigs - those would likely be novel plasmids uncaptured by PLSDB.
+6. Plassembler is really good at recovering small (<10kbp) plasmids that long-read only assemblies miss, and can alert you (using copy number estimation) if you have lost these in the long-read set.

 # Documentation